Murdoch aims to defy naysayers with new News Corp

 CLEAN BALANCE SHEET

-Thomson, a close confident of Murdoch, ensured the new publishing company would start out with a clean balance sheet, no debt and $2 billion (1.3 billion pounds) in cash to buffer operations and attract investors.
+Thomson, a close confidant of Murdoch, ensured the new publishing company would start out with a clean balance sheet, no debt and $2 billion in cash to buffer operations and attract investors.
 News Corp intends to pay a dividend, but the board has yet to determine the details.
 It said it has authorized a share buyback of $500 million.

 Still, analysts wanted to know if Murdoch intended to go shopping with his coffer of cash especially where newspapers assets are concerned - including the Los Angeles Times and the Chicago Tribune that are on the market.